edm1922/Aura/README.md

    - Your application will be available at the provided Vercel URL

 6. **Post-deployment**
-   - After the first deployment, you may need to manually run database migrations
+   - After the first deployment, verify that all features are working correctly
-   - You can do this by connecting to your database and running the SQL migrations or using the Prisma CLI

-### Continuous Deployment

-Vercel automatically deploys your application when you push changes to your GitHub repository.
-The optimized build script will:
+   - Check the deployment logs for any errors
+   - Use the deployment checklist in [docs/deployment-checklist.md](docs/deployment-checklist.md)

+### Optimized Build Process

+The project uses an optimized build script (`scripts/optimized-vercel-build.js`) that:

+- Validates environment variables
-- Generate the Prisma client
+- Generates the Prisma client
-- Run database migrations (in production only)
-- Build the Next.js application
+- Attempts a normal Next.js build
+- Falls back to a minimal build structure if needed
+- Handles errors gracefully

+### Performance Optimizations

+The deployment includes several performance optimizations:

+- Optimized image handling with WebP and AVIF formats
+- Proper caching headers for static assets
+- SEO improvements with comprehensive meta tags
-- Apply optimizations for performance
+- Security headers for better protection

-### Monitoring
+### Monitoring and Analytics

 After deployment, monitor your application using:

 - Vercel Analytics (available in your Vercel dashboard)
-- Database monitoring tools provided by your database host
+- Built-in performance monitoring in the application
-- The built-in error tracking in the admin section of your application
+- Error tracking in the database (`ErrorLog` table)
+- Custom monitoring endpoints at `/api/monitoring/*`